siriusphp/invokator/docs/3_callable_modifiers.md

 It is useful for an events system where you want a particular listener to be executed only once.

-**Atention!** The result of the first execution is stored in memory and returned on subsequent calls which might not be what you want.
+**Attention!** The result of the first execution is stored in memory and returned on subsequent calls which might not be what you want.

 ```php
 use function Sirius\Invokator\once;